-If you already have an HSC Server but do not yet have clustered tape units, you will need to order an HSC5X-CA tape channel module with your first TA81 or TA78 tape subsystem.
+If you already have an HSC Server but do not yet have clustered tape units, you will need to order an HSC5X-CA tape channel module with your first TA81 or TA79 tape subsystem.
 Although each module can support four tape units, you may prefer to add additional modules as your tape farm grows, in order to maximize throughput and increase availability.
-TA78s and TA81s can be attached to the same HSC5X-CA module.
+TA79s and TA81s can be attached to the same HSC5X-CA module.

 If you'd like to learn more about these products or other Digital products, call your nearest Digital Sales Office or ask your Digital Sales Representative.
+Or you can call our toll-free number (in the United States only), 1-800-DEC-INFO (800-332-4636), Monday through Friday, 8:15 A.M. to 5:00 P.M.
+Eastern Time.